CBP Air and Marine Operations: MQ-9 Predator B Unmanned Aircraft System

 The MQ-9 Predator B Unmanned Aircraft System (UAS) is a force multiplier for CBP and its border security mission.
 AMO UASs began their service by supporting Border Patrol Agents and CBP Officers on the U.S./Mexico border.
 In January 2009, UAS operations began on the Canada–US border.
 In addition, the MQ-9 allows CBP to assist with non border related operations within other DHS organizations like the U.S. Coast Guard and the Federal Emergency Management Agency, such as search and rescue or disaster relief.
 AMO Works closely with the Department of Defense to gain efficiencies in acquisition, testing, training and deployment of the Predator B.

 CBP selected the Predator B for its large payload and ability to remain in the air longer than other UASs.
 CBP's Air and Marine Operations Center (AMOC) at March Air Reserve Base in Riverside, CA provides liaison from the UAS to other agencies within and outside of CBP.
 Command and control of the UAS is through KU-band satellite communications.

+The first CBP Predator took flight along the border with Mexico in October 2005.
+It crashed into a hillside near Nogales, Arizona in April 2006 after the contractor flying the aircraft shut down its engine mid-flight.
+An National Traffic and Safety Board investigation of the crash—the first ever investigation into an accident involving an unmanned aircraft—found a number of technical and operational problems with the CBP drone program.